 “It’s been a joy to work with ROC,” Lori says.
 “I love sharing stories of how God uses ordinary people to do extraordinary things.”

-In her three years as editor, she’s interviewed local South Carolinians as well as nationally known Christian authors, speakers, and leaders such as Anne Graham Lotz, family psychologist Dr. Gary Chapman, and singer/songwriter Steven Curtis Chapman.
+In her four years as editor, she’s interviewed local South Carolinians as well as nationally known Christian authors, speakers, and leaders such as Anne Graham Lotz, family psychologist Dr. Gary Chapman, and singer/songwriter Steven Curtis Chapman.

 “Dr. Chapman was one of my favorites,” she confesses.
 “I brought homemade oatmeal cookies to the interview.
 His administrative assistant asked me for the recipe later, so I guess he liked them.”